 When exporting to text files, there are several formats available:

 - flat table with field separators;

 There is a possibility to export data using action files or in the command line mode (Database Tour Pro only).
-This allows to use the tool in .bat files, schedulers, and in calls from other programs, including your own ones.
+This allows to use the tool in .bat files, schedulers, and in calls from other applications.

 You can import data from a table in the same or another database.
 Also, it is possible to import data files like .db, .dbf, .csv etc by dragging them into the table list of the open database.
 Importing works similarly to exporting, where input and output are swapped; therefore, in all cases where importing destination-db from source-db is needed, it can be replaced with exporting source-db to destination-db.